 The ethos at the Centre is to support women to work towards economic independence where possible and to become stakeholders in their own community rather than passive recipients of services.
 In particular, we aim to work with women who are disadvantaged and marginalised.

-We have three part-time members of staff who are supported by volunteers.
-We may from time to time have to close the office dependent on availability of people and also any activities we may be holding off-site.
+We have part-time members of staff who are supported by volunteers.
+We may from time to time have to rely on answering machines dependent on availability of people and also any activities we may be holding off-site.

 Funders and event sponsors include (this is not an exhaustive list):